 Career development should be done beginning in your freshmen year.
 We recommend at least one mentoring appointment with faculty per year.

 Graduate students are supported both by the Graduate Program Coordinator and Faculty Advisors.
 If you have questions about the Graduate Studios, registration, Graduate College policies, program policies and requirements, required paperwork, or coordination of reviews, please contact the Graduate Program Coordinator.
-If you have questions about what classes to take, academic or artistic career development, or gaining approval for Graduate College documents, ask your Faculty Advisor.
+If you have questions about what classes to take, academic or artistic career development, or gaining approval for Graduate College documents, ask your Faculty Advisor (see the Directory for contact information).
 Initially, all graduate faculty advisors are either the division chair or the division graduate advisor.
 For more details, please refer to your division handbook.

 ► Please call 621-8518 or email firstname.lastname@example.org to make an appointment to meet with the Graduate Program Coordinator.